-Many systematic studies (false asymmetries, also using a data sample enlarged by a factor of 3 opening the z cut, stability of the physics results vs acceptance, vs data taking period, vs different estimators) have been performed, leading to the conclusion that the systematic errors are considerably smaller than the statistical errors.
 Also, the correlation between the measured Collins and Sivers asymmetries which originates from the non-uniform φ_h/φ_S acceptance of the spectrometer has been studied and the corresponding systematic error has been evaluated to be negligible as compared with the statistical error.
-The smallness of the asymmetries also makes the systematic error due to the uncertainties on P_T and f totally negligible.
+The smallness of the asymmetries makes the systematic error due to the uncertainties on P_T and f totally negligible.
+These studies altogether lead to the final conclusion that the systematic errors are considerably smaller (well below 30%) than the statistical errors.

 All the measured asymmetries are small, a trend which was already observed in the published data of the non-identified hadrons.
-Small asymmetries are not a surprise, it was expected that transverse spin effects be small in the deuteron due to the opposite sign which was predicted for the u- and d- quark distributions, very much like in the helicity case.
+Small asymmetries are not a surprise, it was expected that transverse spin effects be small in the deuteron due to the opposite sign which was predicted for the u- and d-quark distributions, very much like in the helicity case.

-The interpretation of the results on the deuteron can be done only in conjunction with corresponding proton data, which up to now have been measured only by the HERMES collaboration albeit at lower energy.
-Proton target data have been collected by COMPASS in 2007, and the results are not yet available.
+The interpretation of the results on the deuteron can be done only in conjunction with corresponding proton data, measured by the HERMES Collaboration albeit at lower energy.
+Proton target data have been collected by COMPASS in 2007, but the results are not final at the time of writing.
 As shown in Refs.
-[8, 11] a simple analysis of the HERMES charged pion data and of the non-identified charged hadron data in COMPASS, assuming that all the hadrons are pions, led to the following conclusions:
+[8,11] a simple analysis of the HERMES charged pion data and of the non-identified charged hadron data in COMPASS, assuming that all the hadrons are pions, led to the following conclusions:

-- 1. the favoured and unfavoured Collins functions have about the same size and the COMPASS deuteron data are needed for the extraction of the d-quark transversity; - 2. the null result for the Sivers asymmetry for the COMPASS data is a clear indication that the u- and d-quarks Sivers distribution functions have about the same size and opposite sign.
+- 1. the favoured and unfavoured Collins functions have about the same size and the COMPASS deuteron data are needed for the extraction of the d-quark transversity; - 2. the null result for the Sivers asymmetry for the COMPASS data is a clear indication that the u- and d-quark Sivers distribution functions have about the same size and opposite sign.